 If you operate a PAYE Scheme HMRC will also need to be told that it is no longer in operation, and it will need to be closed down.

 If you think you might want to trade through your limited company again soon, you always have the option of putting it “on hold”.
-Instead of informing HMRC that you intend to close the limited company down you can make the company “dormant”.
-You will still have to file certain tax returns, but they will be “nil returns”, meaning you just report a load of zeroes to HMRC to show them you’re not trading.
+Instead of informing HMRC that you intend to close the limited company down, you can make the company “dormant”.
+You’ll still have to file certain tax returns, but they’ll be “nil returns”, meaning you just report a load of zeroes to HMRC to show them you’re not trading.

-You can work as a sole trader outside your limited company in the meantime, and return to working through your limited company when it makes financial sense (although bear in mind this will make your Self Assessment rather more complicated).
+You can work as a sole trader outside your limited company in the meantime and return to working through your limited company when it makes more financial sense (bear in mind this will make your Self Assessment rather more complicated, though).